 However, there was still another problem.
 If anemia is one of the most severe nutritional problems in Shaanxi's schools, then it contributes to low test scores.
 Unfortunately, the new initiative of the Shaanxi provincial governor should not be expected to do anything to overcome anemia.
 The reason is because eggs--despite being a nutritious food--contain almost no iron, and neither does milk.
 This then is the origins of our current project: Is One Egg Enough?

 In the defense of the top leadership in the province, as soon as this was brought to their attention, they took immediate action.
 A document was sent, cautioning and reminding school principals that while giving one egg a day was required and improved nutrition, eggs only supply certain nutrients.
 A fully balanced diet is also required for good health, including foods with iron.

-In addition, the province gave us their full support to test whether one egg is enough below our givens.
+In addition, the province gave us their full support to test whether one egg is enough.

 This study conducted by REAP seeks to: